Vietnam.vn - Nền tảng quảng bá Việt Nam

 His curiosity about mummies, ancient civilizations and thrilling stories nurtured his passion for history and archaeology.

-"In my class, three people chose archaeology as their major, but now I'm the only one still pursuing this field," Nghia said.
+"In my whole class, three people chose archaeology as their major, but now I'm the only one still pursuing this field," Nghia said.

 Nhà khảo cổ 9X: Kể chuyện nghìn năm cho người trẻ bằng TikTok - 5